Coaching Tips from Chinese Business Leaders

 - What is Guanxi?

-- Guanxi is about building a network of mutually beneficial relationships which can be used for personal and business purposes.
+- Guanxi is about building a network of mutually beneficial relationships that can be used for personal and business purposes.

 Photo Credits: YouTable [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]; 夏枫水月 [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)] ;chensiyuan [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]